learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Technical_Documents/Intro_to_rfcs.md

   - Are different groups equally participating in comments?
   - Can the process be lighter while achieving similar outcomes?
 - It is usually a good idea to define a time-limit on the commenting stage to avoid it lasting forever.
+- What exactly the "decision stage" looks like depends on company implementation.
+Sometimes, the authors will need formal approval by the reviewers to go ahead with the proposal.
+However, concerns about limiting individual initiative and freedom might lead an organization to decide to not strictly require permission and instead let the authors decide when they have addressed all feedback.
 - The tool you use can vary – some options include collaborative docs (ex.
 Google Docs, Microsoft Word, etc.), markdown doc in a git repo, a slide presentation, etc.

 ### **Getting started: RFC templates**